rngkGit/WOLMonitoring/README.md

 A native iOS application for managing and monitoring your computers and servers connected to the devices network.

+### **!!!!DISCLAIMER!!!!: This project has halted development due to the Paid Apple Developer account requirement for the Wake-On-Lan feature.**

 <img width="426" height="862" alt="Screenshot 2025-09-25 at 01 40 50" src="https://github.com/user-attachments/assets/3d97758c-7675-4e22-ae58-183aaea8380c" />

 ## About The Project